vitejs/vite/docs/guide/api-hmr.md

 Calling `import.meta.hot.decline()` indicates this module is not hot-updatable, and the browser should perform a full reload if this module is encountered while propagating HMR updates.

-## `hot.invalidate()`
+## `hot.invalidate(message?: string)`

 A self-accepting module may realize during runtime that it can't handle a HMR update, and so the update needs to be forcefully propagated to importers.
 By calling `import.meta.hot.invalidate()`, the HMR server will invalidate the importers of the caller, as if the caller wasn't self-accepting.
+This will log a message both in the browser console and in the terminal.
+You can pass a message to give some context on why the invalidation happened.

 Note that you should always call `import.meta.hot.accept` even if you plan to call `invalidate` immediately afterwards, or else the HMR client won't listen for future changes to the self-accepting module.
 To communicate your intent clearly, we recommend calling `invalidate` within the `accept` callback like so: